ietf-wg-cellar/ebml-specification/specification.markdown

 The following one-octet Element IDs are RESERVED: 0xFF and 0x80.

-The one-octet range of 0x00 to 0x7F are not valid for use as an Element ID.
+Values in the one-octet range of 0x00 to 0x7F are not valid for use as an Element ID.

 Two-octet Element IDs **MUST** be between 0x407F and